akebu6/Android-Beginner-Projects/README.md

 # Android-Beginner-Projects
 This repo contains projects that are absolute beginner friendly for anyone looking to get started developing android apps using Kotlin.
+It continues projects created using XML and some created using Compose (the newest tech being used to develop Android app UIs faster using less code).
 Projects that will be found here include a simple Tic Tac Toe Game, a simple Calculator app, a Quotes app, Pokemon Go clone and a E-Commerce app among others to get you started on your journey of becoming a Kotlin Android developer.